-Application has been made to the Irish Stock Exchange for the Notes to be admitted to the Official List and to trading on the Irish Stock Exchange's regulated market.
+Application has been made to Euronext Dublin for the Notes to be admitted to the Official List and to trading on Euronext Dublin's regulated market.
 The Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchange(s) or markets as may be agreed between the Issuer and the relevant Dealer.
 No Notes may be issued pursuant to the Programme on an unlisted basis.